 A bucking in airsoft is what causes the backspin of the BB.
 When a backspin is applied to a projectile, it reduces the air pressure on the BB during its flight.
 With less pressure on the top side of the BB, it can travel further without needing more velocity.
 Bucking is a projection inside the barrel at the top and is located right before the end of the barrel – it spins the BB creating what’s called a Magnus effect.

 Airsoft rifle inner barrel – how to choose your upgrade

-The inner barrel is connected to the hop-up mechanism feeding the BBs from the magazine to the inner barrel which then shoots out to hit the target.
+The inner barrel is connected to the hop-up mechanism feeding the BBs from the magazine to the inner barrel, which then shoots out to hit the target.

-Inner barrel plays quite an important role in both – the range and the accuracy.
+The inner barrel plays quite an important role in both – the range and the accuracy.
 Does that mean that the longer the barrel, the better?
 Well – no. If the inner barrel is too long, you will lose velocity due to the friction and loss of CO2 that escapes through the gaps between the BB and the sides of the inner barrel.

 The recommended length is all you need, aa a longer barrel will do no good in stabilizing the BB more than it already was, but it will make the total length of your gun longer, resulting in you having to carry around a heavier, less practical gun.

-This is another upgrade that can greatly increase your accuracy without costing a lot.
+This upgrade can greatly increase your accuracy without costing a lot.
 Barrel spacers are attachments to your inner barrel that allows stabilizing the inner barrel.
 Upgrading to better barrel spacers will allow the inner barrel to sit more tightly in the outer barrel.
 This will prevent unwanted vibrations and movements, further stabilizing the BB in the inner barrel as even the smallest micromovements can impact the path of the BB flying out the barrel.